JLSJG/Lab_data_for-Aleeza/README FIRST!!!!.md

-Aleeza, the lab have some data that would like to shre with you.
+Aleeza, the lab have some data that would like to share with you.
 The whole MicroStats lab needs you expertise on this

 Download the Data_set.xlsx file and the Aleeza_HB.R file.
-Set the path in the script for loading the Data_set.xlsx file.
 Run the code.

+PD: Perhaps you'll need to adjust the size of the plot window to see the data distribution better.